learn-quantum/lqc-textbook/README.md

-# textbook
+# Learn Quantum Computing using Python
-An online textbook on quantum computing
+An online textbook on applied quantum computing with Python using qiskit.

+For more information visit the website: [learnquantum.io](learnquantum.io)

 # Citation
 To cite this work use:

 Serrano, D.E.
 (2024).
 Learn Quantum Computing using Python.
-Retrived from learnquantum.io
+Retrived from https://learnquantum.io.

 ### Bibtex:
 ```